 verb[with object] informal Back to top

 after one's own heart

-- Sharing one’s tastes or views: he looked like a man after my own heartMore example sentences
+- Of the type that one likes or understands best; sharing one’s tastes: this is a man after my own heartMore example sentences

 - It was that last detail - the piles of books pushed aside to make room to eat - that sent me in search of all of David's writings; I knew that here was a food writer after my own heart, stomach, and mind.

 - Here are people after my own heart, who love the great GKC and who incarnate his odd funky hilarious and sensible spirit better than anybody I know.

 - A man after my own heart, he still hand-codes his site for each entry, nesting tables within tables and thumbing his nose at structured data.

 - In one’s real nature, in contrast to how one may appear: he’s a good guy at heartMore example sentences

 - He was a strong and rugged elf who could often appear aggressive, but was truly kind and noble at heart.

 - The truth is, I am a hopeless romantic at heart and nothing will change that.